jeffmikels/mattermost_api_dart/doc/MattermostPluginsApi.md

 );

-final pluginDownloadUrl = pluginDownloadUrl_example; // String | URL used to download the plugin
-final force = force_example; // String | Set to 'true' to overwrite a previously installed plugin with the same ID, if any
+final String pluginDownloadUrl = 'pluginDownloadUrl_example'; // String | URL used to download the plugin final String force = 'force_example'; // String | Set to 'true' to overwrite a previously installed plugin with the same ID, if any

 try {
   final result = await client.plugins.installPluginFromUrl(pluginDownloadUrl, force);